-Barry Hyde and Pete Sweetmore, the organisers of the Festival, would like to extend a sincere thank you to all the venues, businesses and organisations that have supported the festival this year, and hope that they will continue to support the event next year.
+Barry Hyde and Pete Sweetmore, the organisers of the Festival, would like to extend a sincere thank you to all the venues, businesses and organisations that supported the festival last year.

-Barry Hyde, the founder and Co-organiser of the Festival is stepping down after 6 years to concentrate on other projects, and the organisation of the Festival will be taken over by the Rossendale Radio group, led by group Chairman Pete Sweetmore, through which it is felt the Festival will develop and flourish with their guidance and the continued support of the many venues and organisation that make the Rossendale 60’s Festival what it is and will become.
+Barry Hyde, the founder and Co-organiser of the Festival has stepped down as Chair after 6 years to concentrate on other projects, but will continue as Co-organiser.
+Pete Sweetmore has taken over as Chair, and in his hands, the Festival will develop and flourish, and with the continued support of the many venues and organisation the Rossendale 60’s Festival will grow from strength to strength.

 Carly Stevens’ Arty Party Community Group is joining the Rossendale 60’s Festival with a celebration of the 60’s at Rawtenstall Unitarian Church on Bank Street Rawtenstall on Saturday 8th September rom 12.00 – 3.00pm.
 The celebration is focussed on children’s activities and will include Fab fancy dress, cool crafts, competitions, photo booth and groovy games.
 For further information, please contact Carly at the address above.

 For further information on other events at this years Rossendale 60’s Festival, please check out our blog at http://www.rossendale60sfest.wordpress.com